tris-10/CASP/README.md

 ## How to Run: HIFIASM custom

-1. Create a custom reference file named `hg38_REGION.fasta`, where `REGION` is the name of your region of interest.
+1. Create a custom reference file named `REGION_align_ref.fasta`, where `REGION` is the name of your region of interest.
    If haplotypic sequences were used as part of the adaptive sampling targeting, they should be added to the hg38 reference.
    If the adaptive sampling only targeted a subset of hg38, no modifications to hg38 are required.
 1. Create the region interval file named `REGION_region.bed`.
 This file should list all of the intervals representing your